 Electricity theft down in Lalitpur

 Feb 18, 2018-Nepal Electricity Authority (NEA), the state-owned power utility, has achieved fair bit of success in curbing electricity theft in Lalitpur district.
 In the last few weeks since NEA upped the ante against locals of the Lalitpur district involved in electricity theft, the power utility has collected around Rs1.5 million in fines.
-Large number of people have also thronged NEA distribution centre at Lagankhel to formally get electricity connection.
+Large number of people have also thronged NEA distribution centre at Lagankhel to formally get electricity connection.“We have succeeded to some extent in curbing electricity theft in the district,” NEA Managing Director Kulman Ghising said.
+Apart from the raid and monitoring conducted by NEA staff with the help of the police administration, the power utility has also reached out to different local representatives of the areas and sought their support to control theft.

 “We have received good support from local leaders who are convincing the people to purchase electricity instead of stealing it,” said Ghising.
 After NEA threatened to cut off power supply in different areas of Lalitpur district if electricity theft did not stop, newly-elected local body leaders have started convincing the public to refrain from stealing electricity.